mayfan/maynara.com/src/pages/blog/2022-01-29-natural-language-processing-tool.md

     column:
       - content: '![](/img/eigen_2.png)'
       - content: >-
+          As the leading Senior Product Designer, I've been accountable for in-house product development, playing a critical role within the Product team, collaborating directly with Engineers, Product Managers, Customer Success Managers, Sales and wider business, taking ownership of the entire product experience.

+          For some core features, my contributions included:

-          * Solved complex and intricate problems by validating assumptions and conducing user research with various stakeholders.
+          * Solving complex and intricate problems by validating assumptions and conducting user research with various stakeholders.

-          * Executed on UI/UX design tasks, helping to define and improve processes, implementing reusable components as part of a (work in progress) Design System.
+          * Executing on UI/UX design tasks, helping to define and improve processes, implementing reusable components as part of a (work in progress) Design System - abiding to WCAG 2.1 AA regulations implemented, allowing us to win more contracts and improve consistency and usability across the product

           # To know more details about this project, please get in touch: